Navy Region Southeast Holds Change of Command

 JACKSONVILLE, Fla.
-(May 4, 2023) — Capt.
-Ian Johnson is introduced as Commander, Navy Region Southeast, during a change of command ceremony, May 5, 2023.
-Johnson relieved Rear Admiral.
-Wes McCall as Commander, Navy Region Southeast.
+(May 5, 2023) - Commander, Navy Region Southeast (CNRSE) held a change of command ceremony aboard Naval Air Station Jacksonville today.

+During the ceremony, Captain Ian L. Johnson relieved Rear Adm.
+Wes R. McCall as the Region’s commander.
+The time-honored ceremony marked an end to McCall’s leadership of the command that he has headed since April 2021.

 CNRSE is the U.S. Navy’s largest shore enterprise component, providing support to 18 installations and more than 500 smaller facilities across the southeastern United States and the Caribbean.
-(U.S. Navy photo by Jacob Sippel/Released)
+CNRSE oversees over $10 billion in Navy infrastructure and more than 9,000 personnel towards ensuring the success of the Navy’s operational missions.

+Vice Adm.
+Yancy Lindsey, Commander, Navy Installations Command, served as the guest speaker for the ceremony.
+He presented McCall with the Legion of Merit for his performance of outstanding services and achievements.

+“From managing the third-most active Atlantic Hurricane season on record, securing $540 million in restoration projects, saving the Navy $400 million through IGSA [Inter-Government Support Agreement] partnerships and grants, to being a champion for our Sailors and families throughout the Southeast, the list of Wes’s accomplishments during his time at the Region is truly extraordinary,” said Lindsey.

 |Date Taken: